 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Oat vs. Cheddar Cheese — In-Depth Nutrition Comparison
+Oats vs. Cheese — In-Depth Nutrition Comparison

 Compare

-• Oat's daily need coverage for Manganese is 213% more.
+• Oats' daily need coverage for manganese is 213% more.

 We used Oats and Cheese, cheddar types in this article.